remyzorg/ppx_comprehension/README.md

 The range keyword doesn't compute a list in the first place.
-It creates the list [f (start); ... ; f(stop)] in O(n) so it goes from start to stop by calling a range function with parameter f
+It creates the list [f (start); ... ; f(stop)] in O(n) so it goes from stop to start (reverse construction) by calling a range function with parameter f.

 If the <list-expr> is an Ocaml expression, the called function is a filter_map